mddazure/entra-gsa-lab/README.md

 ![images](/images/client_status.png)

 ## Configure GSA
 Entra [Private Access](https://learn.microsoft.com/en-us/entra/global-secure-access/concept-private-access) allows remote users to access internal, i.e. non-internet exposed, applications.
-Private Access allows administrators to specify applications by internally resolvable FQDNs pr private IP addresses.
+Private Access allows administrators to specify applications by internally resolvable FQDNs or private IP addresses.
 Remote users then don't need a VPN to access these resources if they have the Global Secure Access Client installed.
 The client quietly and seamlessly connects them to the resources they need.
 ### Private Access
 Private Access is controlled by the Private access profile under Traffic forwarding.